All is set to celebrate Quaid’s birth anniversary

-MIRPUR (APP), Dec 23 (APP):All is set to celebrate the birth anniversary of Quaid-e-Azam Muhammad Ali Jinnah on Monday (December 25) across Azad Jammu and Kashmir (AJK) with great zeal and enthusiasm.
+MIRPUR, Dec 24 (APP)::All is set to celebrate the birth anniversary of Quaid-e-Azam Muhammad Ali Jinnah on Monday (December 25) across Azad Jammu and Kashmir (AJK) with great zeal and enthusiasm.

 There would be the gazetted holiday to celebrate the birth anniversary of Quaid-e-Azam.